percona/k8spxc-docs/docs/minikube.md

     $ kubectl apply -f https://raw.githubusercontent.com/percona/percona-xtradb-cluster-operator/v{{ release }}/deploy/cr-minimal.yaml
     ```

+    !!! note

         This deploys one Percona XtraDB Cluster node and one HAProxy node.
+The
-    `deploy/cr-minimal.yaml` is for minimal non-production deployment.
-For
+        [deploy/cr-minimal.yaml](https://raw.githubusercontent.com/percona/percona-xtradb-cluster-operator/v{{ release }}/deploy/cr-minimal.yaml) is for minimal non-production deployment.
-    more configuration options please see `deploy/cr.yaml` and [Custom Resource Options](operator.md#operator-custom-resource-options).
+        For more configuration options please see
+        [deploy/cr.yaml](https://raw.githubusercontent.com/percona/percona-xtradb-cluster-operator/v{{ release }}/deploy/cr.yaml) and [Custom Resource Options](operator.md).
+You can clone the
+        repository with all manifests and source code by executing the following
+        command:

+        ```bash
+        $ git clone -b v{{ release }} https://github.com/percona/percona-xtradb-cluster-operator
+        ```

+        After editing the needed options, apply your modified `deploy/cr.yaml` file as follows:

+        ```bash
+        $ kubectl apply -f deploy/cr.yaml
+        ```

     Creation process will take some time.
 The process is over when both
     operator and replica set pod have reached their Running status.
     `kubectl get pods` output should look like this: